Technical SEO Audits and Prioritization: A Comprehensive Guide

 Ultimately, SEO efforts should align with overall business goals and marketing objectives.
 Prioritize issues that directly support key performance indicators (KPIs).

-- If revenue is the main driver, concentrate on the improvements that will allow for customer acquisition.
-Addressing critical issues that affect crawlability and indexability should be the priority for an e-commerce business.
+• If revenue is the main driver, concentrate on the improvements that will allow for customer acquisition.
+Improved crawlability leads to better indexing, which leads to higher rankings, more traffic, and ultimately more potential customers for an e-commerce business.

 Prioritizing technical SEO issues requires a strategic approach that considers impact, effort, severity, and business goals.
 With a clear plan, you can tackle the most important issues first and maximize your SEO results.
 Next, we’ll explore strategies for optimizing site speed and performance.